-There are also recommendations for the Upper Parking Lot and the Western Loop Road throughout the SCNPMP.
-Near the eastern boundary of the park with the Point Loma Nazarene University there is a roadway called the Western Loop Road.
+There are also recommendations for the Upper Parking Lot and the Lomaland Drive/Western Loop Road throughout the SCNPMP.
+Near the eastern boundary of the park with the Point Loma Nazarene University there is a roadway called the Lomaland Drive/Western Loop Road.
 This road provides access to the park through a 25-year use agreement (ending in 2017) with the City.
 Traffic along the roadway impacts the Park, since speeding vehicles pose a safety concern and the road is not screened from park users' view.
 With the addition of a pedestrian trail near the roadside, the roadway and adjoining path will offer additional viewing opportunities of the Hillside Park.
 The master plan states that it would be appropriate to evaluate the usefulness of the roadway in a natural park context when the agreement expires in 2017.
 A plan recommendation calls for the installation of traffic calming devices and construction a pedestrian walkway along the roadway parallel with the roadway from the Upper Parking Lot to the base of the hill.
 The walkway is proposed to be connected to the proposed park trail system.

 While the majority of these policies addressing improvements to public access in the Sunset Cliffs Natural Park are consistent with the Coastal Act, as they will enhance public access, there are four a few recommendations that are problematic raise potential concerns.
 First, the plan recommends the provision of visual screening of the Western Loop Road from view of Park users.
-Second, it is also stated in the plan that if the Western Loop Road vehicular access to the upper Hillside Park and Upper Parking Lot is eliminated after expiration of the City/University use agreement in 2017, an investigation of the removal of the entire Upper Parking Lot area and restoration of native vegetation is recommended.
+Second, it is also stated in the plan that if the Lomaland Drive/Western Loop Road vehicular access to the upper Hillside Park and Upper Parking Lot is eliminated after expiration of the City/University use agreement in 2017, an investigation of the removal of the entire Upper Parking Lot area and restoration of native vegetation is recommended.
 With regard to the first statement, although the provision of landscaping to visually screen the Upper Parking Lot is proposed, the parking lot is located on public parkland and is used as a coastal viewing area.
 The provision of any landscaping to "visually screen" the parking lot from public views from the hillside park below from the rest of the hillside park could potentially block public views to the ocean.
-Therefore, it is important that any future landscaping include planting of low level vegetation that will not block ocean views from the public parking area looking west to the ocean, consistent with Coastal Act policies.
+Therefore, it is important that any future landscaping include planting of low-level vegetation that will not block ocean views from the public parking area looking west to the ocean, consistent with Coastal Act policies.
+City staff has confirmed that vegetation used to visually screen the parking lot and road from views from the park below will be low-level (generally, about 3 feet high at maturity) to maintain public views of the ocean from the public roadway and parking lot.